jstriaukas/midasmlpy/README.md

 - sglfitF.cpython-38-x86_64-linux-gnu.so - compiled for Linux.
 Version: 20.04.4.
 Compiled with f2py3 and gfortran compiler.
 - sglfitF.cp37-win_amd64.pyd - compiled for Windows.
 Version: Windows 10.
 Compiled with f2py and gfortran compiler.

+In case you are running the code on a different platform, you can compile the Fortran code *sglfitF.f90* by using *f2py* which is part of *numpy*.

 [^1]: Babii, A., Ghysels, E., & Striaukas, J. (2021).
 Machine learning time series regressions with an application to nowcasting.
 Journal of Business & Economic Statistics, 1-23.
 Now available at https://doi.org/10.1080/07350015.2021.1899933.